changingminds.org

 When they misbehave, ensure there are always consequences.
 Do this in stages, from a simple request, through keeping them behind to reporting to the head teacher.

-Be consistent your use of this.
+Be consistent in your use of this.
 When you say you are going to do something you absolutely have to follow through unless there are very unusual circumstances.

 Create rules together